 Wilhelm II: Into the Abyss of War and Exile, 1900-1941 by John C. G. Röhl.
 Examines the Kaiser's role in the origins of the First World War; the scandals of his reign; his abdication, bitter exile, and frustrated hopes that Hitler would restore him to the throne.

 The Kaiser and His Court by John C. G. Rohl.
 Essays about Wilhelm II and the government of Germany.

 Kaiser Wilhelm II: A Concise Life by John Röhl.
 A concise edition of the author's three-volume biography of Kaiser Wilhelm II of Germany.
 It sheds new light on the Kaiser's troubled youth, his involvement in scandals, and his role in the outbreak of the First World War.

 The Utility of Splendor by by Samuel John Klingensmith.
 Ceremony, social life, and architecture at the court of Bavaria, 1600-1800.

 Lola Montez: A Life by Bruce Seymour.
-Montez (real name: Eliza Gilbert) was a dancer whose love affair with King Ludwig I created such a scandal that the king was forced to abdicate.
+Montez (real name: Eliza Gilbert) was a dancer whose affair with King Ludwig I created forced him to abdicate.

 King Ludwig I's Gallery of Beauties by Gerhard Hojer.
 More than 30 portraits painted by Joseph Karl Stieler for King Ludwig I of Bavaria.